kingdonb/gitopscon2025-slides/gitopscon-rel.md

 # What can go wrong?
 Notifications

 * Monitor logs to detect when notifications are failing to fire
-* {::wait/}If your notifications are down, how do you get notified about that?
+* {::wait/}If your notifications are down, *how* do you get notified about that?
 * {::wait/}*Curate and use a secondary system*
 * {::wait/}CloudWatch alerts don't flow through Flux

 # What can go wrong?
 Notifications

-* I'm using *EKS Auto Mode*, it deletes my nodes every day & Flux spews errors, rendering alerts significantly *less useful*
+* I'm using *EKS Auto Mode*, it deletes my nodes every day & then Flux spews errors, rendering alerts significantly *less useful*
 * How do I get Flux Alerts that are *actually useful*, not noisy?
 * {::wait/}That is tough, not enough time today